 "Voyager, we're ready to beam over for inspection."
 Captain Paul Brinkman paused as he waited for Janeway's reply.
-He still couldn't believe she had made it home.
-With nearly a full compliment of crew, and even some additions.
+He still couldn't believe she'd made it home.
+With nearly a full compliment of crew and even some additions.
 His report was going to be one for the record books.

 "Voyager awaits your arrival, Captain."

 Brinkman nodded to the officer at the transporter.
 A moment later he and his team were aboard Voyager.
 The captain stood in front of a security detail.
-He nodded to her, said wryly, "Captain Janeway, I presume?"
+He nodded to her and said wryly, "Captain Janeway, I presume?"

 "In the flesh."
-She stepped forward.
+With a grin, she stepped forward.
 "Captain Brinkman, it's good to see you again.
 I know your people must be eager to start the inspection.
 These officers will be happy to act as guide, assistant, anything you need.
 I think you'll find Voyager in interesting shape."
-She gave him a wry grin.
+She gave him a sideways grin.
 "We've made quite a few modifications."

 They both stood formally until the others left the room.
 Then he heard her turn to him.
 "Paul."
-Her voice was the same throaty whisper he had always loved.
+Her voice was the same throaty whisper he'd always loved.

 "Katie."
-Protocol be damned, he thought, as he pulled her into a hearty hug.
+He pulled her into a hearty hug, protocol be damned.
 "God, I've missed you."
 She felt warm and real and he found himself blinking back tears.